Gregory Hills flood map & planning overlays

 Is Gregory Hills flood-prone?

-About 2% of Gregory Hills falls within a mapped flood overlay, against a Camden average of 2%.
+About 2% of Gregory Hills falls within a mapped flood overlay, against the council-wide suburb average of 2%.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Gregory Hills bushfire-prone?